Guthius/mirage-nova/README.md

 - Player account management and login system
 - Account management with multiple characters per account
 - Real-time multiplayer communication with efficient TCP networking

+The following features are currently in development:

+- In-game chat system (global, private, and local)
+- Item inventory system with support for trading and equipping items
 - NPC spawning, movement, and interactions
 - Basic combat mechanics
-- Item inventory system with support for trading and equipping items
 - Experience and leveling system for player progression
-- In-game chat system (global, private, and local)

 ## Build Instructions